kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 	- Ch 2 The Word of the Buddha pp35-58
 	- Ch 3 Four Truths pp59-84
 	- Ch 9 The Mahāyāna pp224-252
-	- (F) Ch 4 The Buddhist Community; Ch 5 The Buddhist Cosmos; Ch 6 No Self; Ch 10 The Evolving Traditions of Buddhism

 - *Religion and the Making of Modern East Asia* by Thomas David DuBois (34 pp)
 	- p15-36 (from Ch 2.I Religious Foundations of Late Imperial China)